dyukov/code-exercise/DOCS.md

 # Documentation

-This module provides a function which wraps Rethink DB changefeed to Rx.Observable and a client to easily connect to Rethink DB
+This module provides a function which wraps Rethink DB changefeed query to Rx.Observable and a client to easily connect to Rethink DB

 Example usage: